gbouras13/hybracter/docs/run.md

                                   be used as a database with dnaapler custom.
   --no_medaka                     Do not polish the long read assembly with
                                   Medaka.
+  --depth_filter FLOAT            Depth filter to pass to Plassembler.
+Filters
+                                  out all putative plasmid contigs below this fraction of the chromosome read depth (needs to be below in both long and short read sets for hybrid).
   --use-conda / --no-use-conda    Use conda for Snakemake rules  [default:
                                   use-conda]
   --conda-prefix PATH             Custom conda env directory